futurestudio/hapi-rate-limitor/README.md

   - enabled or disable the plugin, e.g. when running tests
 - **`skip`**: Function, default: `() => false`
   - an async function to determine whether to skip rate limiting for a given request.
 The `skip` function accepts the incoming request as the only argument
+- **`whitelistedIps`**: Array, default: `[]`
+  - a array of whitelisted IPs that won’t be rate-limited and requests from such IPs proceed the request lifecycle.
+Notice that the related responses won’t contain rate limit headers.

 All other options are directly passed through to [async-ratelimiter](https://github.com/microlinkhq/async-ratelimiter#api).